 Concerning the right to apply for asylum, Article 47 of the Asylum Act establishes that unaccompanied children shall be referred to the competent authorities on children protection.
 In addition to this provision, the National Protocol on unaccompanied children makes specific reference to the cases of children in need of international protection, with the aim of coordinating the actions of all involved actors and guarantee access to protection.

 Nevertheless, it should be highlighted that there are very few asylum applications made by unaccompanied children.
-In 2018, a total of 77 unaccompanied children applied for international protection., which slightly increased to 98 applications in 2019.
+In 2018, a total of 77 unaccompanied children applied for international protection, a figure that only slightly increased to 98 applications in 2019.
 In 2020, 45 unaccompanied migrant children applied for international protection, while in 2021 they were 50.
-Statistics on the year 2020 and 2021 were not available at the time of writing of this report.
+Statistics on the year 2022 were not available at the time of writing.

 Given the increasing numbers of arrivals in Spain, the low numbers on unaccompanied children seeking asylum highlight the existence of shortcomings concerning their access to protection.
 This is mostly due to the lack of provision of information on international protection within the minors’ protection systems of the Autonomous Communities.